 Is there any meat more satisfying than sausages?
 If there is, I haven’t found it.
-And, in this typically Roman dish, sausages marry particularly well with broccoletti, the cruciferous vegetable known in English as ‘broccoli rabe‘.
+And, in this typically Roman dish, Sausage and Broccoli Rabe, brings together that particularly happy marriage of pork and cruciferous greens.
 The slight bitterness of the broccoletti sets off the savory richness of the sausage perfectly.

 Just about any type of fresh pork sausage would work with this dish, but so-called ‘sweet’ Italian sausages (ie, not spicy) are the most typical choice.
 Just be sure that the sausages are not too lean (a common fault these days, at least here in the US) because they will inevitably dry out during the braising process.Unusually for a classic, there are relative few variations on the recipe.
 A few recipes call for adding wine (in the typical Italian manner, after the sausages are brown, allowing the wine to evaporate before adding the greens) and some call for black pepper in addition to, or instead of, the peperoncino.

 In Pugliese cuisine, broccoletti are often paired with orecchiette, and if you cut up the sausages, you could use this dish as a condimento for pasta, something fairly common in Italian-American cooking.
-You can also find Italian recipes along these lines. as well as with polenta or even as a topping for pizza, but in Rome the dish, at least in my experience, is invariably served separately as a secondo.
+You can also find Italian recipes along these lines. as well as with polenta or even as a topping for pizza, but in Rome Sausage and Broccoli Rabe, at least in my experience, is invariably served separately as a secondo.